camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

    If everything is set up correctly, you should receive a response from the OpenSearch service.

-You have successfully set up an OpenSearch domain that is accessible only from within your Amazon EKS cluster.
+You have successfully set up an OpenSearch domain that is accessible from within your Amazon EKS cluster.
 Be sure to customize security group rules and CIDR ranges according to your environment's requirements.
 For further details, refer to the [OpenSearch documentation](https://opensearch.org/docs/latest/index/).

 ## Prerequisites for Camunda 8 installation